dreylago/prefs/README.md

 Store and retrieve user preferences (common files).

-1. personalize the look and
+1. Customize the look and
 feel of a website.
 2. Remember form default values according to the last submit (for instance, repeat the date limits